ossf/wg-best-practices-os-developers/docs/Correctly-Using-Regular-Expressions-Rationale.md

 by the OpenSSF Best Practices Working Group

-This is rationale for the document [Correctly Using Regular Expressions for Secure Input Validation](./Correctly-Using-Regular-Expressions)
+This is detailed rationale for the document [Correctly Using Regular Expressions for Secure Input Validation](./Correctly-Using-Regular-Expressions).

 ## Detailed Rationale